 Feel like you need a break from the daily grind?
-Sometimes, the call for fresh air and the outdoors is so strong; there’s just no time to waste.
+Sometimes, the call for fresh air and the outdoors is so strong that there’s just no time to waste.
 As a rule of thumb, those who set their travel plans in advance are typically rewarded with saving a lot of money.
-But nowadays, you’ll find many savvy, adventure seekers constantly enjoying last-minute getaways that don’t cost an arm and a leg.
+Yet, nowadays, you’ll find many savvy, adventure seekers constantly enjoying last-minute getaways that don’t cost an arm and a leg.
 To see how it’s done, check out some of the following travel tips and tricks!

-If you’re trying to travel on the cheap, booking a hostel room is probably the first thing that pops into your mind.
+If you’re trying to travel on the cheap, booking a hostel room is probably the first thing that pops into mind.
 Yet, before committing to a hostel room, be sure to compare other potential expenses that’s complimentary at most hotels.
 Will the hostel you’re eyeing charge you for WiFi, towels, sheets, lockers, and bike rentals?
 Will there be complimentary breakfast or airport transportation that most hotels offer?
 Do you actually have a credit card that you’ll receive miles or points if you book a specific hotel brand?
 After learning the perks and doing the math, you might find that booking a comfortable room at the Marriott is actually just as affordable and way more convenient.

-Purchase tickets with longer travel times can save you a lot of mula, yet that does mean more layovers!
+Purchasing tickets with longer travel times can save you a lot of mula, yet that does mean more layovers!
 Of course, you’d rather step off of a plane and be at your intended destination.
-Yet, in most cases, airline tickets offering the convenience and speed of a non-stop flight usually cost a whole lot more.
+Yet, in most cases, airline tickets offering the convenience and speed of a nonstop flight usually cost a whole lot more.
 But don’t fret, long layovers can come with its own perks.
 During a layover, see if you have time to hop on a shuttle or train to the nearest outdoor attractions to enjoy a bit of bonus sightseeing.
 Don’t forget to wear comfortable shoes for this type of day trip, like a pair of Toms, while making the most out of your getaway plans.

-As you prepare to explore outdoor pursuits off the beaten path, one of the most inexpensive ways to travel is by purchasing a one-way bus, train, or airline tickets.
-With a little flexibility, you can organize a pretty affordable excursion by juggling the cheapest options offered on a given day.
+As you prepare to explore outdoor pursuits off the beaten path, one of the most inexpensive ways to travel is by purchasing a one-way bus, train, or airline ticket.
+With a little flexibility, you can organize a pretty affordable excursion by juggling the cheapest options offered on any given day.
 Keep in mind that traveling early-morning or in the middle of the night tends to cost a lot less.
 There are also additional discounts if you’re a student, senior, in the military, or a AAA member.
 Remember to have something on hand, like this Gearbest travel pillow, to make sure your trip is comfortable as can be!

 Every little bit helps when you’re trying to save money for travel.
 If you haven’t already, download our Giving Assistant Button, and we’ll make it even easier for you to stay on budget for your next getaway.